-Time and again, we need to format a USB drive in order to change the file system, to completely wipe off the data, or to get rid of a virus infecting it.
-There are various ways to format a USB drive, and we have listed a few in this article so that you can see which one works for you.
-You can format a USB both through the command line and the GUI, depending on what you are comfortable with.
+It happens every now and then that we need to format a USB drive to change the file system, delete the data completely or get rid of a virus that has infected it.
+There are several ways to format a USB drive, and we’ve listed a few of them in this article so you can see which one works for you.
+You can format a USB drive both from the command line and from the graphical user interface, whichever you prefer.

 Format USB Drive Through the Command Line

-Formatting a USB drive is very simple through the command line.
-Even a beginner can format a USB drive through the simple process and commands we are describing here.
+Formatting a USB drive is very easy via the command line.
+Even a beginner can format a USB drive using the commands described here.

-1. The first step is to identify the USB drive correctly in order to avoid formatting any other drive by accident.
-Open the Terminal application through the Dash or through the Ctrl+Alt+T shortcut and enter the following command:
+1. the first step is to identify the USB drive correctly to avoid formatting another drive by mistake.
+Open the Terminal application via Dash or the Ctrl+Alt+T key combination and type the following command:

 $ df -h

 The last line in the output lists /dev/sdb1 as our USB drive.

 2. Use the following command in order to format the USB as per the VFAT file system: